alex-n-braun/coursera_cuda_advanced_libraries/README.md

 * use of pinned memory
 * potentially use of asynchronous operation
 * inclusion of mem copy operations into the cuda graph
+* batch processing
+* multithreading on CPU to optimize i/o performance
 * ...

 However, since I already have spent quite some time with this project, I will stop here.